-i. $$\theta_R = 1$$

-ii.
+- I. $\theta_B = 1$ - II.
 There should not be input excesses and output shortfalls

-According to the methodological framework of Fethi and Pasiouras (in press), our study measures technical efficiency (as opposed to cost and/or profit efficiency), assumes variable returns to scale (as opposed to constant returns to scale), builds an input-oriented DEA model (as opposed to an output-oriented model), follows the intermediation approach for the selection of inputs and outputs (perceives banks as financial intermediaries between savers and investors), accounts for environmental variables using a two-stage approach with traditional DEA in the first stage and regression in the second stage.
-The methodological setup of this paper is in accordance with the goals of the study, and the conventional practice in literature:

-For example, Berger and Humphrey (1997) suggest the intermediary approach when benchmarking financial institutions as a whole, while they suggest the alternative production approach for benchmarking branches of a single institution.
-On the other hand, the studies reviewed in Fethi and Pasiouras by far employ an input-oriented model, assuming that managers have higher control over inputs compared to outputs.
+According to the methodological framework of Fethi and Pasiouras (in press), this chapter measures technical efficiency (as opposed to cost and/or profit efficiency), assumes variable returns to scale (as opposed to constant returns to scale), builds an input-oriented DEA model (as opposed to an output-oriented model), follows the intermediation approach for the selection of inputs and outputs (perceives banks as financial intermediaries between savers and investors), accounts for environmental variables using a two-stage approach with traditional DEA in the first stage and regression in the second stage.
+The methodological setup of this chapter is in accordance with its goals, and the conventional practice in literature: For example, Berger and Humphrey (1997) suggest the intermediary approach when benchmarking financial institutions as a whole, while they suggest the alternative production approach for benchmarking branches of a single institution.
+On the other hand, the studies reviewed in Fethi and Pasiouras (2010) by far employ an input-oriented model, assuming that managers have higher control over inputs compared to outputs.

-In this study, after obtaining efficiency scores using DEA, a fixed effects panel regression is run in the second stage of the empirical analysis.
+In this chapter, after obtaining efficiency scores using DEA, a fixed effects panel regression is run in the second stage of the empirical analysis.
 The dependent variable is the efficiency scores with and without other earning assets obtained in the first step, such that the effects of different variables on efficiency and their significance can be observed.
 The set up for the fixed effects panel analysis is:

-$$Y{it} = \alpha + \beta X{it} + \varepsilon{it} \tag{2}$$
+$$Y{it} = \alpha + \beta X{it} + \varepsilon{it}$$

+(2)

-$$\varepsilon{it} = u_i + v{it} \tag{3}$$
+$$\varepsilon{it} = u_i + v{it}$$

+(3)